rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I take a break for a few minutes, walking around the room to alleviate myself.
-I work to the **best of my ability** while not letting pressure take a toll on my health.
+- I take a break for a few minutes to alleviate myself.
+I would first analyze the situation then work on it to the **best of my ability** to reduce the cause of pressure.
 Pressure exists to fight procrastination, learn something the hard way, and act accordingly to improve the situation.

 #### **How do you feel about working weekends or late hours?**